 Scholarships & Financial Aid for Study Abroad

-In order to apply, prepare a statement of need, and submit it to the Office of International Education before the abovementioned deadline.
+In order to apply, you must prepare a statement of need and submit it to the Office of International Education before the above-mentioned deadline.
 You can email the statement to Noah Goldblatt, the Director of Study Abroad.
 All scholarship applicants must meet the criteria below:

 - Be enrolled in a degree program at Champlain College